 The government sets a different limit on refugee admissions (people who apply from overseas) each year.
 There is no limit on the number of people who can, from within the U.S., apply for asylum each year.

 Refugees and asylees can apply for a green card one year after receiving their status.
 See How to Get Asylum in The U.S. for information on eligibility and the application process.

-In some instances, people who have lived in the United States continuously for more than ten years, have good moral character, can show that their spouse or children are U.S. citizens and would face "extraordinary and exceptionally unusual hardship" if the foreign-born person were forced to leave the U.S., and have been placed in removal proceedings can request permanent residence from the judge.
+In rare instances, people who have lived in the United States continuously for more than ten years, have good moral character, can show that their spouse or children are U.S. citizens and would face "extraordinary and exceptionally unusual hardship" if the foreign-born person were forced to leave the U.S., and have been placed into removal proceedings can request permanent residence from the judge.